Srotosshini/InteractiveComic.github.io/README.md

 - **Narrative Techniques and Visual Storytelling**: Guided by Scott McCloud’s “Understanding Comics,” I integrated key storytelling techniques into my illustrations, such as effective panel transitions, dynamic framing, and expressive character design to enhance the narrative flow. 📚🖼️

 - **Artistic Influences and Skill Development**: My proficiency was honed through tutorials from YouTube creator Période and the Adobe Creative Cloud channel.
-These expanded my expertise in digital art techniques like brushwork, digital coloring, and texture application etc. 🎥🎨
+These expanded my expertise in digital art techniques like brushwork, digital coloring, and texture application. 🎥🎨

 - **Collaboration and Adaptation**: Working closely with the team, I adapted my designs to align with the interactive components, ensuring that interactivity and visuals worked cohesively.
 This involved iterative design processes, feedback integration, and consultation with developers to ensure the artwork was versatile and adaptable for the interactive storytelling format. 🤝🔍

 My artistic contributions aimed to create a visually appealing and narratively rich environment that invites readers to actively engage with Pusheen's whimsical adventures, making each illustration a gateway into a delightful journey. 🐾🌟

 ### Sabrina’s Role